neilranara19/neilranara19/README.md

 About Me:

 Hello!
-I'm Neil Joseph Ranara, a New Era University student pursuing a BSIT.
-Iwith a flair for coding and database management skills.
+I'm Neil Joseph Ranara, a New Era University student pursuing a BSIT. with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech has started when I took the BS Information Technology program.